nmiz1987/my-link-site/README.md

 I set up an express mini-server written in node.js (because I removed all the options except GET), uploaded it to the railway website.

-For database I use Monge atlas.
+For database I use Mongo atlas.

 This site loads all the data into one place, arranges everything by categories and displays everything.
 It's a content site that simply displays all the links in one place, every time the site is loaded it pulls all the links using the same API.